ElectricityAuthority/gemR/README.md

 **Note: an example is currently not provided on GitHub as the file is 170MB.**

-- Annual energy forecast by POC and year (as a CSV).
+- Annual electricity demand by POC and year (as a CSV).
 There is a forecast file currently available in this repository (`Data/Demand/Forecast/annual_energy_forecasts_by_GXP_2012_2050.csv`).
 The file is currently set up in wide format with the first column being `year` and the remaining columns the POCs. **Note: this file is out-of-date.
 There are only 180 POCs in this file.**

 ### Process